 From Barber to Bander!

 How barber Larry Witherspoon became a hummingbird bander.
-Find out how his his love of birding turned into one serious hummingbird hobby!
+Find out how his love of birding turned into one serious hummingbird hobby!

 Larry Witherspoon is not your regular neighborhood Barber.
 In his spare time Larry loves spending time with his grandchildren, hunting, playing golf and banding hummingbirds.
 What!?
 A Barber who also bands hummingbirds – really?